SidBaines/ricochet-robots-rl/README.md

 ### Milestone Environments
 - **v0**: 4x4 grid, single RIGHT move to goal
 - **v1**: 5x5 grids, one move in each of four directions

-## Next Steps

-This completes Step 2 of the research plan.
-The next phase involves:
-- Training agents on more complex environments
-- Mechanistic interpretability analysis
-- Probing internal representations
-- Causal intervention experiments